Alessandro-git-hub/HeyManitas/docs/WORKER_FEATURES.md

-# SkillBooster Worker Features Documentation
+# HeyManitas Worker Features Documentation

 ## 🎯 Overview
-This document outlines all the features and functionality available to workers (service providers) in the SkillBooster marketplace platform.
+This document outlines all the features and functionality available to workers (service providers) in the HeyManitas marketplace platform.

 ---